(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 If you’re looking for a chill place to enjoy Christmas decorations with unique, delicious cocktails, this is the place for you.
 It also makes for a great first stop on your Christmas in Vegas nighttime journey!

 14. Catch an All Motown Show

 This all-female show features the Duchesses of Motown singing all of Motown’s greatest hits, including The Jackson 5, the Marvelettes, The Temptations, and more.
-This amazing 75-minute show is also kid friendly!
+This fantastic 75-minute show is also kid-friendly!

 During the All Motown holiday season, you can expect to find favorite Christmas songs sung by the Duchesses in holiday-themed costumes.

 Don’t miss out on the amazing performances of these talented women!